 2. Move the arm back away from the middle of the top

-3. If it happens to be a long-sleeve tee, fold in half again towards the lower hem. (it should look like an upside-down 'L’).
+If it happens to be a long-sleeve, fold in half again towards the lower hem.
+(It should look like an upside-down 'L'.)

-5. Fold the collar of the shirt all the way back to the bottom hem, so that the garment looks like a rectangle.
+5. Fold the shirt's collar back to the bottom hem so that the garment looks like a rectangle.

-A trunk is a great, decorative way to store clothes that are not currently in use.
+A trunk is a great, decorative way to store clothes that are not currently used.
 During summer, keep all your fleeces, woolly jumpers and scarves in there.
-In winter, swap them out for shorts, vests and swimming costumes.
+Swap them out for shorts, vests, and swimming costumes in winter.

-If you’re lacking in space and storage, it might be time to get handy with the drill.
-Adding shelves is a great way to keep clothes neat and organised, and it won't break the bank either.
+If you lack space and storage, it might be time to get handy with the drill.
+Adding shelves is a great way to keep your clothes neat and organised, and it won't break the bank either.

 The holy grail of unused space - under the bed!
-A great place to keep the items that you don't use on a regular basis.
-Invest in some plastic, waterproof boxes to protect and organise your belongings.
+A great place to keep the items that you don't use regularly.
+Invest in some plastic, waterproof boxes to protect and organise your belongings!